-Sport Clubs are student-run, student-led organizations made up of like-minded Knights who like the thrill of competition and want to represent the UCF community.
+Sport Clubs are student-run, student-led organizations made up of like-minded Knights who enjoy the thrill of competition and want to represent the UCF community.
 There are 44 different club teams for you to choose from.
-Whether it’s Judo, Lacrosse, Ultimate Frisbee, Soccer, or Gaming there is a club for every Knight.
+Whether it’s Judo, Lacrosse, Ultimate Frisbee, Soccer, or Esports, there is a club for every Knight.

 Many of the Sport Clubs travel to compete against other colleges and universities across the state and nation.
 Perhaps the biggest benefit of joining a club team is the life-long relationships club members build among their competitors and fellow club members.
-Involvement in the Sport Clubs Program gives students a co-curricular opportunity to enhance vital transferable skills in team development, and leadership.
+Involvement in the Sport Clubs Program gives students a co-curricular opportunity to enhance vital transferable skills in team development, leadership, and communication.

 Sport Clubs have won more than 30 team or individual nationals championships since 2004.
 Club teams are recreational, instructional, and competitive.
-If you are new to the sport or a veteran, there’s a place for everyone to foster their curiosity and progress their passion.
+Whether you’re new to the sport or a veteran, there’s a place for everyone to foster their curiosity and progress their passion.

 Learn more about the history of Sport Clubs at UCF, how to join a club, or even how to start your own club!

 Looking for a list of all of our Clubs?
-Visit this page to to view a directory of each of our active clubs and link to learn more about how to get involved.
+Visit this page to view a directory of each of our active clubs and links to learn more about how to get involved.